 I am interested in Musical Theatre at Shawnee State.
 Can I still audition?

 Yes!
 We are postponing in-person auditions at this time but are accepting video submissions and working with students through GetAcceptd.
-For more information please contact Summer Logan at email@example.com.
+We have also extended the deadline for applying for admission to the Musical Theatre program until July 1, 2020.
+For more information please contact Summer Logan at firstname.lastname@example.org.

 College Credit Plus (CCP)